 Sexually confident and always glamourous (even with a towel wrapped around her head), Joan’s character in Alfie Darling could well have been Alexis Morell Carrington post-divorce – the hair, the make-up, the masterful use of a phone handset, and the off-the-shoulder dress (although it was only asymmetric as Alfie was trying to undress her).

-With 2017 marking 140 years since the first commercial telephone company, let’s take a moment to bemoan the declining use of rotary phones which somehow make calls seem more important, and stylish, than on a mobile (or cell phone for readers in the USA).
+With 2019 marking 140 years since the first European telephone exchange opening in London, let’s take a moment to bemoan the declining use of rotary phones which somehow make calls seem more important, and stylish, than on a mobile (or cell phone for readers in the USA).

 Whether she’s working a receiver, having Cinzano spilt on her by Rigsby, or being followed through an airport by paparazzi and 14 pieces of Louis Vuitton luggage, Joan has defined her own unique and timeless style.